Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Numerical study

 Table \ref{Table-1} reports the mean squared errors (MSEs) of estimators for $\alpha_{ij}$ against the sample size $n^{all}$ for two heavy-tail processes.
-For the heterogeneous heavy-tail process, 2$\alpha_i$'s were generated from the unif(2.5, 4) and 2$\alpha_i$=5 for the homogeneous heavy-tail process.
-We calculated $\alpha_{ij}$ using \eqref{eq-3.3}.
-From Table \ref{Table-1}, we can find that for the heterogeneous heavy-tail process, the MSE decreases as the sample size $n^{all}$ increases.
-The MSEs for the homogeneous heavy-tail process are small regardless of $n^{all}$.
-We note that for the sub-Gaussian process, more than 99.99 percent of $\alpha_{ij}$ were estimated to be 2 (regarding as correctly estimated due to subGaussianity of the truncated average) for all $n^{all}$.
+For the heterogeneous heavy-tail process, 2$\alpha_i$'s were generated from the unif(3, 4), and 2$\alpha_i$=5 for the homogeneous heavy-tail process.
+We calculated $\alpha_{ij}$ using \eqref{eq-5.14} in Section \ref{SEC-5.2}.
+From Table \ref{Table-1}, we can find that for the heterogeneous and homogeneous heavy-tail processes, the MSE decreases as the sample size $n^{all}$ increases.
+We also find that the MSEs for the heterogenous case are much smaller than the homogeneous case when $n^{all}= 1000, 2000$ but larger when $n^{all} =4000$.
+This is because for the homogeneous case, the true $\alpha$ is 2.5, while, according to the proposed procedure and RPRVM, the maximum possible $\alpha$ is 2.
+Thus, we calculated the MSEs with $\alpha=2$.
+When $n^{all}$ is small, there were relatively many estimates smaller than 2.
+In contrast, when $n^{all}$ is large ($n^{all}=4000$), most of estimates were greater than 2.
+Finally, we note that, for the sub-Gaussian process, more than 99 percent of $\alpha_{ij}$ was estimated to be 2 for $n^{all}=4000$ (this is regarded as correctly estimated, due to the sub-Gaussianity of the truncated average).
 These results indicate that the proposed tail index estimator works well.

-Figure \ref{Fig-2} plots the Frobenius, relative Frobenius, spectral, and max norm errors against the sample size $n^{all}$ for the POET estimators from the ARPM, URPM, and PRVM estimators.
-Figure \ref{Fig-3} depicts the spectral norm errors against the sample size $n^{all}$ for the inverse POET estimators with the ARPM, URPM, and PRVM estimators.
+Figure \ref{Fig-2} plots the Frobenius, relative Frobenius, spectral, and max norm errors against the sample size $n^{all}$ for the POET estimators from the ARPM, URPM, RPRVM, and PRVM estimators.
+Figure \ref{Fig-3} depicts the spectral norm errors against the sample size $n^{all}$ for the inverse POET estimators with the ARPM, URPM, RPRVM, and PRVM estimators.
 As expected, the ARPM estimator outperforms other estimators for the heterogeneous heavy-tail process.
-For the homogeneous heavy-tail and sub-Gaussian processes, the ARPM and URPM estimators both perform similarly and outperform the PRVM estimator.
-One possible explanation of the poor performance of the PRVM estimator in the Gaussian noise case is that the true return process contains heavy distributions over time and hence robust methods outperform.
-To sum up, the ARPM estimator is robust to the heterogeneity of the heaviness of tails and adapts to homogeneity of the heaviness of tails.
+For the homogeneous heavy-tail and sub-Gaussian processes, the ARPM, URPM, and RPRVM estimators perform similarly and outperform the PRVM estimator.
+One possible explanation of the poor performance of the PRVM estimator in the Gaussian noise case is that the true return process contains heavy distributions over time; hence, robust methods outperform.
+In sum, the ARPM estimator is robust to the heterogeneity of the heaviness of tails and adapts to the homogeneity of the heaviness of tails.